-Throughout time, home invasion has always been a serious and dangerous problem for home-owners and businesses alike, even in antiquity.
-It is a persistent problem that isn’t going to go away anytime soon.
-So we`ll look at the value of the home security camera system for your peace of mind.
+Throughout time, home and business invasion have always been a serious and dangerous problem for home-owners and businesses alike, even in antiquity.
+In this article, we`ll look at different home security camera systems and what they offer or how to choose one.

-For those in earlier centuries, on up to the beginning of the 19th century, security measures included strong doors, lock and key, barring and bolting doors, bars on doors and windows and of course guards.
+For those in earlier centuries, on up to the beginning of the 19th century, security measures included strong doors, lock and key, barring and bolting doors, bars on doors and windows, and of course guards.

-However, for the vast majority today, this kind of quality has gone down and methods of entry in cases of invasion has increased.
+However, for the vast majority today, this kind of quality has gone down and methods of entry in cases of invasion have increased.

 It has become far easier over the last two centuries to overcome the lower-quality traditional security devices through forceful entry.